ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    ignored.
 Remaining Contact URIs using registered schemes can be processed.

-8. If the DNS client has enabled the opportunistic privacy profile for DoT ({{Section 5 of !RFC8310}}) and the identity of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields, as these fields may influence user behavior and are vulnerable to active attacks in the absence of resolver authentication.
-If the DNS response was received over an encrypted connection, the client MAY process the "s" field and other parts of the response, as the "s" field is a registry-defined, enumerated value and does not contain free-form text.
+8. If the identity of the DNS server cannot be verified (e.g., when using opportunistic privacy such as {{Section 5 of !RFC8310}} or opportunistic discovery {{?RFC9462}}), the DNS client MUST ignore the "c", "j", and "o" fields, as these fields may influence end user behavior and are vulnerable to active attacks in the absence of resolver authentication.
+If the DNS response was received over an encrypted connection without server authentication, the client MAY process the "s" field and other parts of the response, as the "s" field is a registry-defined, enumerated value and does not contain free-form text.

-9. In opportunistic discovery {{?RFC9462}}, where only the IP address of the DNS server is validated and the server identity is not authenticated, the DNS client MUST ignore the "c", "j", and "o" fields.
-   If the DNS response was received over an encrypted connection, the client MAY process the "s" field and other parts of the response.

-10. If a DNS client has enabled strict privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server.
-In doing so, this mitigates both passive eavesdropping and client redirection (at the expense of providing no DNS service if an encrypted, authenticated connection is not available).
-If the DNS client has enabled strict privacy profile for DoT, the DNS client MAY process the EXTRA-TEXT field of the DNS response.
+9. If the DNS client uses an authenticated connection to the DNS server (e.g., when using a strict privacy profile for DNS-over-TLS {{Section 5 of !RFC8310}} or an authenticated DNS-over-HTTPS or DNS-over-QUIC connection), this mitigates both passive eavesdropping and client redirection (at the expense of providing no DNS service if such a connection is not available).
+In such cases, the DNS client MAY process the EXTRA-TEXT field of the DNS response.

-11. The DNS client MUST ignore any other JSON names that it does not support.
+10. The DNS client MUST ignore any other JSON names that it does not support.

 > Note that the strict and opportunistic privacy profiles as defined in {{!RFC8310}} only apply to DoT; there has been no such distinction made for DoH.